Roxor9999/shellscripts/README.md

 ##### Chrome
 ###### Settings -> Show advanced settings -> Content settings -> All cookies and site data
 Its content will be a fairly long string that you then put in the Cookie: Header

+Your file should now contain something like this:

+    -H 'Client-ID: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx' \
+    -H 'Cookie: persistent=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx;' \

 Then make sure the shellscript has executable permission